Mind Waves - Created by Elizabeth A. Miklavcic

 The shadow of this Web idea moved into physical space, by the Little Girl as she walked, skipped, jumped and turned during the process of weaving a yarn web in Salt Lake City.
 Participants in Boston collaborated by also stringing a web at their performance site.
 This extended the web virtually from one place into another and looked as if both sites were connected literally and figuratively.

-From the simplicity of a traditional Zen Garden, the Gardner then added non-traditional things such as, glitter, statues, beads, seashells and much more.
+Beginning with the simplicity of a traditional Zen Garden, the Gardener then added non-traditional things such as, glitter, statues, beads, seashells and much more.
 It was the creation of a world, but as the world continued to build, it became chaotic, too full with unnecessary things.
 The Web became a hindrance into which the Gardener became entangled as she tried to continue to build her world.
 Throughout the piece, Boston cellist Junko Simons' entanglement in the Web increased as well.
 With too much stuff everywhere, the Little Girl led the Gardener away from the mess.
 They turned into shadows, as they left behind the chaos to begin again with a new idea.